vidisha7086/Interview_Questions/ReadMe_DSA.md

-<h1>Explain the difference bwteen concatenate and append using example case study where tuples , strings based on advanced data structure logic like queue, linked list </h1>
+<h1>Explain the difference bewteen concatenate and append using example of a  case study where tuples, strings are used and advanced data structure logic like queue, linked list are utilized</h1>